WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

 * Logical models can refer to other models - for example a request referencing a product

+Each Logical Model is defined by the following data:
 <figure>
   {% include model_logicalmodel.svg %}
 </figure>